Life After Childhood Cancer

 St. Jude Children’s Research Hospital is the first and only NCI-designated cancer center devoted solely to the care and treatment of children.
 It also is the coordinating center for the largest collection of research ever conducted on childhood cancer survivors, containing information on thousands of survivors who have been followed for decades after treatment.

 In 1994, NCI initiated the Childhood Cancer Survivor Study (CCSS), a collaborative effort involving 30 institutions in the United States and Canada.
-The study’s coordinating center was located at the University of Minnesota Masonic Cancer Center for more than a decade and then was moved to St. Jude in Nashville.
+The study’s coordinating center was located at the University of Minnesota Masonic Cancer Center for more than a decade and then was moved to St. Jude in Memphis.
 Hundreds of peer-reviewed articles, reviews, and abstracts have been published based on the long-term follow-up of 20,346 childhood cancer survivors who were originally treated between 1970 and 1986.
 Because the treatment of children with cancer has changed significantly over the past few decades, an additional cohort of about 15,000 patients diagnosed with cancer between 1986 and 1999 is now being recruited, providing researchers with additional opportunities to learn more about the long-term effects of cancer and its treatment and to use that knowledge to design treatment protocols and intervention strategies that will enhance childhood cancer care and survivorship.

 In the mid-1980s, St. Jude also established the After Completion of Therapy (ACT) Clinic.
 This clinic is open to patients whose disease has been in remission for 5 years.
 Enrolled patients visit the clinic for comprehensive assessments once a year until they graduate from the program at age 21.
 For more than 25 years, the clinic has been a model for the rest of the world.
 Physicians and nurse practitioners check the survivors for potential adverse late effects of cancer or its treatment on specific organs that may affect their quality of life or predispose them to future health risks.
 The survivors also receive psychological assessments, ongoing health and risk education, social worker visits, and––as they near age 21––transition to adult care, including recommendations for the timing of medical evaluations as they enter their middle years and beyond.